 Of interest – last week brought a lower-high in USD/CAD as bulls were unable to test above the prior week’s swing-high.
 This keeps the door open for bearish strategies, particularly should the bullish channel begin to give way.

 To read more:

 Are you looking for longer-term analysis on the U.S. Dollar?
-Our DailyFX Forecasts have a section for each major currency, and we also offer a plethora of resources on USD-pairs such as EUR/USD, GBP/USD, USD/JPY, AUD/USD.
+Our DailyFX Forecasts have a section for each major currency, and we also offer a plethora of resources on Gold or USD-pairs such as EUR/USD, GBP/USD, USD/JPY, AUD/USD.
 Traders can also stay up with near-term positioning via our IG Client Sentiment Indicator.